 - Interventions with “difficult” people and Conflict Resolution

-Dr. Ted Dunn provides consulting, training and facilitation services to religious communities and other value-based organizations throughout the United States, Canada and Central America.
+Dr. Ted Dunn provides consulting, training and facilitation services to religious communities and other value-based organizations throughout the United States, Canada, Central America, Africa, and Europe.
 He has been working with religious women and men since 1979 and sees his training and experience as particularly suited for working with religious.
 He works with leadership teams and congregations at all levels in variety of ways.

 He facilitates and trains communities in the skills of communal discernment, contemplative listening, communications, conflict resolution and reconciliation.
 He regularly facilitates Chapters and assemblies and consults with leadership teams.
 He assists communities in strategic/pastoral planning, visioning, reconfiguring (e.g., mergers), restructuring (e.g., new models of governance), refounding and in discerning transformative options for the future.
 He has written extensively on religious life and regularly presents Chapters and assemblies.
 He and his wife, Dr. Beth Lipsmeyer, train communities in unique program they developed called CARE (Conversational Approach to Relational Effectiveness), which not only empowers members with new relational skills but also fosters reconciliation, communal transformation and new life.